 Is your “prefect place” in a natural disaster zone?
 Does it have a hurricane or typhoon season?
 Are there volcanoes within 100 miles?
 How often are earthquakes felt?
 These are some important things to checkout.
 They can affect your insurance rates.

-Cost of Living and Safety
+Cost of Living and Safety in Your Perfect Country

-Proximity to “home”
+Proximity to “Home”

 How long will it take you to get back home if there is an emergency?

-How close do you need to be to your family?
 How often will you go back “home”?

 What is the level of healthcare in your chosen country?
 Will you be able to get public or private healthcare?